Tanya-Raina/Angular-Hotel-Inventory-App/README2.md

 - They are methods that are called at different stages of the lifecycle of a component.
 - `contructor()` - component is initialized.
 - `ngOnInit()` - do something right after it is initialised, component data can be loaded, data from API can be fetched.
+-

+## Component Communication
+- `@Input()` - used to pass data from parent to child.
+- `@Output()` - used to pass data from child to parent.
+- In the `rooms-list.component.ts`, we specify `@Input()` decorator and tell it that the data is coming from `roomList` property, then just use the property in the template.

+### Change Detection
+- When something is changed on the page, everything on that page gets re-rendered.
+This is not efficient.
+So to optimize this default change detection strategy.
+  - In `rooms-list.component.ts`, on `changeDetection` property we can use `OnPush` strategy.
+This will only re-render the component when the data changes.
+  - The `Default` strategy will re-render the component even if the data doesn't change.
+  </br> </br>

+- To use `OnPush`, we need to make sure we are not modifying any code internally in the component.
+As in when we are using @Input() and @Output(), we know that the data is coming from outside, so we don't need to worry about it.
+- The second thing we need to worry about is `immutability`.
+In this, we don't modify the data, we create a new copy of the data and then modify it.
+This is done to make sure that the data is not modified internally.
+</br> </br>

+- `onchanges` - can only be used on a component that uses the `@Input()` decorator.
+- Only used when that input data gets a new value.